EO-DataHub/eodhp-guide/services/accounting.md

 The API Service is a Kubernetes Service and Deployment, both called `accounting-api` in the `accounting` namespace.
 The Ingester is a Deployment only, called `accounting-ingester`.
 Both may and do have multiple replicas.

+The accounting API service service `/api/accounting/prices` and `/api/accounting/skus` with no authentication requirement.
+For the other endpoints (see `/api/docs`) either the `hub_admin` role is required, or for `/api/workspaces/<workspace>/accounting/...` ownership or membership of the workspace is required, or for `/api/workspaces/<account>/accounting` ownership of the account is required.

 #### Configuring Products and Prices

 Products and prices can be configured via a ConfigMap, which is created at